 The UK amounts to just 3.8% of the MSCI World and 3.4% of the MSCI All Country World Index (which includes emerging markets).
 This explains why private and institutional investors who use global indices as a benchmark have such a small piece of their pot on home soil.

 Many experts feel that is too low an allocation, but there has been an opportunity cost to patriotism.
-Anyone who chose to have a home bias since the global financial crisis – which is when the UK stock markets started to really fall behind the US – would have lost out on potential gains, as the chart below shows.
+Anyone who chose to have a home bias since the global financial crisis – which is when the UK stock market started to really fall behind the US – would have lost out on potential gains, as the chart below shows.

 The UK has lagged all major regions except emerging markets in the past decade